kira-96/ecmccfg/hugo/content/manual/motion_cfg/homing.md

 ### ECMC_SEQ_HOME_BWD_HOME_HOME            = 9,
 1. Axis moves backward until positive edge detected in limit switch signal.
 Position is latched. (polarity of home sensor can be changed)
-2. Axis contiues to move until a negative edge of the home sensor is detected.
+2. Axis continues to move until a negative edge of the home sensor is detected.
 Axis stops.
 3. Axis moves forward until positive edge detected in limit switch signal.
 Position is latched. (polarity of home sensor can be changed)
 4. Homing is performed.
 ECMC_HOME_POS will be the new position at the center point of the two latched positions in step 2 and 4.

 ### ECMC_SEQ_HOME_FWD_HOME_HOME            = 10,
 1. Axis moves forward until positive edge detected in limit switch signal.
 Position is latched. (polarity of home sensor can be changed)
-2. Axis contiues to move until a negative edge of the home sensor is detected.
+2. Axis continues to move until a negative edge of the home sensor is detected.
 Axis stops.
 3. Axis moves backward until positive edge detected in limit switch signal.
 Position is latched. (polarity of home sensor can be changed)
 4. Homing is performed.
 ECMC_HOME_POS will be the new position at the center point of the two latched positions in step 2 and 4.